-The fellow will lead work focused on 1) interrogation of factors reversing immune dysfunction and 2) identification of molecular and cellular determinants of successful graft-versus-leukemia outcomes, using multiple cutting-edge technologies as well as standard cell culture and immunologic approaches.
+The fellow will lead work focused on 1) interrogation of factors reversing immune dysfunction; 2) identification of molecular and cellular determinants of successful anti-leukemic immunity; and 3) elucidation of role of the microenvironment in constraining minimal residual disease (MRD), using multiple cutting-edge technologies as well as standard cell culture and immunologic approaches.
 Because Dr. Bachireddy is the Scientific Director of the ECLIPSE (Evolution of Cancer, Leukemia and Immunity Post Stem cEll transplant) platform, the fellow will have significant interaction and access to the vast immunogenomic and computational resources of the physically adjacent ECLIPSE platform.

 We are looking for an enthusiastic, self-motivated, independent thinker with a tremendous work ethic.
 The position will require great planning and organizational skills.
 An ability to work well with others as part of a cohesive team, take initiative, and creatively problem solve are a must.

-Individuals with a PhD degree in cancer biology, molecular biology, genetics, immunology, or related fields with less than 2 years of postdoctoral experience.
+Individuals with a PhD degree in cancer biology, molecular biology, genetics, immunology, or related fields.
 Experiences that are desirable (but not required) include: CRISPR, next-gen sequencing (bulk or single cell genomics), or animal modeling.
-Candidate should have a background in immunology and the ability to prioritize and manage multiple projects.
+Candidate should have a background in immunology or cancer biology and the ability to prioritize and manage multiple projects.
 Proven track record of publications, excellent written and oral communication skills are required.